-- Carménère wines with blackberry, black plum or other black fruit flavors almost always contain about 10–15% of another wine variety blended in (Petit Verdot, Syrah and Cabernet Sauvignon are the most common).
-This isn’t a bad thing, in fact, the blended wines consistently outperform in ratings compared to the 100% single-varietal Carménère wines.
+- Carménère wines with blackberry, black plum, or other black fruit flavors almost always contain about 10–15% of another wine variety blended in (Petit Verdot, Syrah and Cabernet Sauvignon are the most common).
+The blended wines consistently outperform in ratings compared to the 100% single-varietal Carménère wines.

 Be sure to pay attention to vintage when buying more affordable Carménère.
 While the top-tier Carménère wines are consistent year after year, the more affordable options can develop a bitter kale-like note on less-than-stellar vintages.
 The 2013, 2011, 2010 and 2008 vintages are great.

 - The wines from the valley (Entre Cordillas) and coastal (Costa) areas tended to have less acidity, taste richer and have more color than the wines from the Andes areas.
-The wines from the Andes tended to be more floral with great length in the finish due to the heightened acidity.
-So, if you tend to prefer a lighter more elegant style, keep your eyes peeled for higher elevation, Andes wines and vice versa.
+The Andes’ wines tended to be more floral with great length in the finish due to the heightened acidity.
+So, if to prefer a lighter more elegant style, keep your eyes peeled for higher elevation, Andes wines and vice versa.